Moxibustion: Uses and effectiveness

-A Cochrane Review found limited evidence for the use of moxibustion in correcting breech presentation of babies and called for more experimental trials.
-Side effects included nausea, throat irritation, and abdominal pain from contractions.
+Pregnancy

+There is some evidence to suggest that moxibustion, when included along with other procedures that are usual to care for a person who is at risk of a breech birth, may decrease the chances that the baby presents in the breech position and may decrease the chances of a person requiring oxytocin to help labour start or progress.
+This evidence is considered to be of the "moderate" level of certainty by a 2023 Cochrane Systematic Review, however, the safety profile was not clear in these studies as adverse effects were not well considered or properly reported.
+In addition, the need or role of turning the baby by performing an external cephalic version to prevent a breech birth along with these treatments is not known.
+There is no evidence that moxibustion, when combined with standard care practices, helps reduce the risk of a person requiring a caesarean section.
+It is also not clear if there are any benefits for preventing early membrane ruptures or a protective effect on the umbilical cord blood pH level.

+Other

 Moxibustion has also been studied for the treatment of pain, cancer, stroke, ulcerative colitis, constipation, and hypertension.
 Systematic reviews have found that these studies are of low quality and positive findings could be due to publication bias.

+Adverse effects

 Moxibustion carries a risk of adverse effects including burns and infection.
+Some side effects that have been reported include nausea, throat irritation, and abdominal pain from contractions when used in pregnancy.

 Parallel uses of mugwort

 Mugwort amongst other herbs was often bound into smudge sticks.
 The Chumash people from southern California have a similar ritual.
 Europeans placed sprigs of mugwort under pillows to provoke dreams; and the herb had associations with the practice of magic in Anglo-Saxon times.